 Firearms & Weapons Defenses

-There are two broad categories of crimes involving firearms and other weapons: those involving criminal intent and those that do not.
+There are two broad categories of crimes involving firearms and other weapons: those that involve criminal intent and those that do not.
 Most firearms and weapons crimes do not require a prosecutor to prove that you were acting with criminal intent—mere possession under certain circumstances is sufficient grounds for a conviction.
+Learn more about possible defenses to weapons crime by contacting Maurice Davis online today.

 Firearms and Weapons Crimes Requiring Proof of Criminal Intent